bluebosh/cf-sanity/README.md

 # cf-sanity
-Build cf deployment manifest for cf-operator
+Build kube resources manifest for cf-operator

 ## With ICD

-User need to fill in the variables in [implicit-secrets](deploy/102-external-db-secrets.yaml)
+User needs to fill in the variables in [implicit-secrets](deploy/102-external-db-secrets.yaml)

 ## Deploy scf v3